dseguy/clearPHP/rules/no-dangling-commas.md

 This is valid syntax, and may be convenient if you plan to add other values in those arrays in the future.

-This is also quite strange for developpers used to other languages.

 ## Rule Details

 This rule targets array definitions that have an empty last slot.